shaik80/ProgressAssignment/README.md

 + from `ProgressAssignment` go to `cd ./client` and type `npm start`

 ## why it is not completed
-+ Having problem with react installation and axios error
++ Having problem with react installation, axios error and computer hanging